 PLEASE READ THE FOLLOWING IF YOU ARE REGISTERING FOR PROGRAM TRAINING: We strongly recommend that you administer DI placement tests to your students before registering for program training.
 For placement tests and instructions, click here.

 Has your district received training and on-site coaching support for implementing Direct Instruction (DI), and is now looking for ways of maintaining the implementation with a high level of fidelity?
-The institute on "Becoming an Effective DI Trainer" at NIFDI’s Southwest Training Conference and Institutes in San Antonio, TX (August 3-7, 2014), can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.
+The institute on "Becoming an Effective DI Trainer" at NIFDI’s Southwest Training Conference and Institutes in San Antonio, TX, can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.
 For more information on this training and to view the application, click here.

 An optional 1 quarter hour of graduate (SPED 508) or undergraduate (SPED 408) level credit is available through the University of Oregon Summer Session for a fee of $75.00 each.
 Grading is pass/no pass.
-To register for the optional credits (separate from conference registration and fees), visit the links below.

 Direct Instruction Texas Academic Credit (408)